vietor/aproject/README.md

 aproject
 ========

-A simple project tool for Emacs.
+A simple project framework for Emacs.

 This library allows the user to use Emacs on multiple projects.
-Any project has it's ".aproject" dirctory for store some files, like: session, desktop, etc.
+Each project has it's ".aproject" dirctory for store some files, like: bookmarks, desktop, etc.

 Usage
 -----